andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 In a waterfall model, the value aggregated to the project can be saw only at the end of the project.

 In an agile model, at the end of each sprint you can delivery a part of the product that has a value aggregated.

+A thing that is very important in Scrum (example of agile model) is that at the end of each iteration (sprint) you have a feedback and can adjust the product.